mathiasmantelli/awesome-mobile-robotics/README.md

 * [X](https://x.company/careers-at-x/) | X is a diverse group of inventors and entrepreneurs who build and launch technologies that aim to improve the lives of millions, even billions, of people (Google).
 * [Waymo](https://waymo.com) | Autonomous Driving car company from Google.
 * [ZOOX](https://zoox.com/) | Zoox is creating autonomous mobility from the ground up.
+* [Robotec AI](Robotec.ai) | A software company that develops high-tech solutions for automated and connected vehicles.

 ### Laboratories/Research Groups ###
 * [Autonomous Vision Group (AVG)](http://www.cvlibs.net/index.php) **| University of Tübingen - Prof. Dr. Andreas Geiger**